Maximizing the potential of young talent

 At the end of the program, each participant can choose a career path that is best suited to their preferences.

-- Digital Path participants can hold jobs in International Financial Services—IFS (Personal Finance, International Retail Banking, BNP Paribas Cardif, Wealth Management, Asset Management, Real Estate) or Corporate and Institutional Banking—CIB (Global Markets, Global Banking, Securities Services, Change Management, Information Technology & Operations)
+- Digital Path (unavailable link) participants can hold jobs in International Financial Services—IFS (Personal Finance, International Retail Banking, BNP Paribas Cardif, Wealth Management, Asset Management, Real Estate) or Corporate and Institutional Banking—CIB (Global Markets, Global Banking, Securities Services, Change Management, Information Technology & Operations)

 What are the pre-requisites for taking part in the Graduate Programs?